-A men's resident hall set up in suites, generally with six men to a suite.
-Suites have bedrooms, a bathroom and a common living area.
+A men's resident hall that is set up in suites, generally with six men to a suite.
+Suites have bedrooms, a bathroom, and a common living area.
 Bedrooms are at least 10' x 11' 8", carpeted, and equipped with loftable furniture.
 Study rooms/lounges are located on each floor.
 DH has central air conditioning.

 Blossom Hall (BH)

-A women's upperclassmen hall set up in suites, where two double rooms are joined by a shared bathroom.
-Rooms are generally 10' x 11' carpeted and equipped with loftable furniture.
+A women's upperclassmen hall that is set up in suites, where two double rooms are joined by a shared bathroom.
+Rooms are typically 10' x 11', carpeted, and equipped with loftable furniture.
 Study rooms and lounges are located on each floor.
 BH has central air conditioning.

 Houses women who reside in suites, where two double rooms are joined by a shared bathroom.
-Rooms are generally 10' x 11' carpeted and equipped with loftable furniture.
+Rooms are typically 10' x 11', carpeted, and equipped with loftable furniture.
 Study rooms and lounges are located on each floor.
 HH has central air conditioning.